 The Son of Man has come eating and drinking, and you say, “Look, a glutton and a winebibber, a friend of tax collectors and sinners!” — Luke 7:34

-I find the idea that the Pharisees would accuse Jesus of being a winebibber when He was actually drinking grape juice to be totally ludicrous!
+I find the concept beyond ridiculous that the Pharisees would accuse Jesus of being a winebibber when He was actually drinking grape juice!

 Anyone who says otherwise is superimposing his or her personal doctrinal agenda over clear historical and scientific fact.
 The religious imperative to prove that Jesus created grape juice rather than wine at Cana is a 19th-century American fiction, an invention of the temperance movement, and the concept was completely unknown prior to that.
 Many such folk try draw some kind of bogus distinction between “new wine” and “wine,” essentially claiming that new wine was simply grape juice.